 607 : 1914 : Seven Times

-Jerusalem fell in 587 B.C.
-This is stated in virtually all encyclopaedias and supported by a vast volume of historical information.
-The Watchtower claims this figure is wrong and that Jerusalem was destroyed in 607 B.C.E.
-This is highly significant for Jehovah's Witnesses, as if Jerusalem was not destroyed in 607 B.C., then Jesus rulership did not commence in 1914, nor was the Watchtower Society chosen by him in 1919.
+Jerusalem fell in 587 B.C., as stated in virtually all encyclopaedias and supported by vast volumes of historical evidence.
+Watchtower claims 587 B.C. is wrong and Jerusalem was destroyed in 607 B.C.E.
+This is highly significant for Jehovah's Witnesses, as if Jerusalem was not destroyed in 607 B.C., then Jesus rulership did not commence in 1914, nor was Watchtower chosen in 1919.

 The Jewish year began in either April (Nisan – religious) or in September (Tishri – secular), and therefore does not align with our modern calendar and its January start.
 For this reason, the fall of Jerusalem is sometimes presented in the form 587/586 B.C.

 There are numerous ways used to determine that Jerusalem fell in 587 B.C.
 This includes Ptolemy's Canon, the Nabonidus Chronicle, Harran, Hillah stele and synchronization with Egyptian chronology.

 The Dictionary of Biblical Archaeology, page 274 states "Archaeological evidence for the destruction of the kingdom in 586 B.C. comes from Jerusalem, Lachish, Tell Beit Mirsim, and other sites."
 Tens of thousands of detailed Economic-administrative and legal documents have been unearthed outlining daily, monthly and yearly occurrences during the reign of the Babylonian kings.